Rethinking Transfer Learning for Medical Image Classification: Experiments

-Despite our focus on MIC, we briefly explore the potential of TFL for segmentation also.
-To this end, we merge two popular public chest x-ray lung segmentation datasets: Montgomery Country XCR set (MC) and Shenzhen Hospital CXR Set (SH)~\cite{jaeger2013automatic, candemir2013lung}, both of which provide manual segmentation masks.
-MC consists of $58$/$80$ tuberculosis/normal cases, and SH has $336$/$326$ tuberculosis/normal cases; x-ray and mask samples can be found in \cref{fig:examples}(b).
+\textbf{Chest X-ray lung segmentation} Despite our focus on MIC, we briefly explore the potential of TTL for segmentation also.
+To this end, we explore a public chest x-ray lung segmentation datasets collected from two source: Montgomery Country XCR set (MC) and Shenzhen Hospital CXR Set (SH)~\citep{jaeger2013automatic, candemir2013lung}, both of which provide manual segmentation masks.
+MC consists of $58$/$80$ tuberculosis/normal cases, and SH has $336$/$326$ tuberculosis/normal cases.

+For simplicity, we only perform block-wise truncation, and our experimental results are shown in \cref{tab:combined} (bottom right).
+TTL achieves the best segmentation performance at block 2 (TTL-B2) and outperforms FTL by $0.6\%$ in terms of Dice Coefficient and Jaccard index (both are standard metrics for evaluating segmentation performance).
+Notably, TTL-B2 is more efficient than FTL and reduces the model size by $12\%$ and inference time by $28\%$.